hardingrichard/ci-pp3-pydle/README.md

 <summary>Incorrect login</summary>
 <img src="docs/features/features_incorrect_login.png" alt="login terminal image">
 </details>
-On incorrect login the user is presented feedback notifying of either an incorrect username or password typed and requires the user to re-input the correct login details.
+On incorrect login the user is presented feedback notifying of either an incorrect username or password typed and requires the user to re-input the correct login details. <br>
 * User stories: 9

 ### Welcome Message And How To Play